nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

     For example, when the consumer is using the patient registration as part of an appointment booking they will have previously selected a slot which will be associated with a location.
 The consumer may use this location as the preferred branch surgery within the patient registration.

+The following data elements MUST NOT be populated by the consumer:
+- `ethnicCategory`, `religiousAffiliation`, `patient-cadavericDonor`, `maritalStatus`.

 The following data-elements SHALL be processed by the provider:

 - When a consumer has sent temporary telecom and/or temporary address details within the patient resource the provider SHALL store (and subsequently send) these details as temporary telecom and temporary address details within the patient record on the provider system, in addition to any telecom or address details obtained through the PDS trace done as part of the patient registration.
 The provider SHALL not push/synchronise these temporary telecom or temporary address details with the spine.

 The request payload is a set of [Parameters](https://www.hl7.org/fhir/STU3/parameters.html) conforming to the `gpconnect-registerpatient-operation-1` profiled `OperationDefinition`, see below:

 {% include tip.html content="This is a type level operation (i.e. is not associated with a given resource instance)." %}